cloud-elements/devportal/docs/guides/element-mapper/common-resources/mappingapi.md

   -H 'content-type: application/json'
 ```

-## Map Resources for Transformation
+## Map Resources to Create a Default Transformation

-There are several api calls to map resources.
-This section describes creating an orgaization level default transformations.
-Later sections show how map account and instance level Transformations.
+Cloud Elements provides several APIs to map resources.
+This section describes mapping fields for an organization-level default transformation.
+The result is a default transformation for all instances of a specific element.

-This section describes mapping to a common resource at the organization level.

 To map fields:

-1. Construct a JSON body as shown below (see [Transformation JSON Parameters](#transformation-json-parameters)):
+1. Construct a JSON body as shown below.
+For descriptions of each parameter, see [Transformation JSON Parameters](#transformation-json-parameters).

           {
             "level": "organization",